 If you were to chart an employee's performance and productivity over a period of time, you would find a series of peaks and valleys.
 You would also find that this is a normal pattern.
-It is only when an employee suffers from low productivity over a longer than usual period of time that you need to take action.
+It is only when an employee suffers from low productivity over a longer than usual period of time, or if you recognize differences in an employee from their usual behaviour, that you need to take action.